Fast convergence rates for dose-response estimation: Introduction

 Throughout the paper, we will rely on the following assumptions.
-Additional assumptions will be introduced as needed. \begin{enumerate} \item Positivity: $\pi(a \mid x)$ and its estimator $\pihat(a \mid x)$ are bounded above and away from zero for all $a \in \mathcal{A}$ and $x \in \mathcal{X}$; \item Boundedness: $Y$, $A$, $\muhat(a, x)$ are uniformly bounded. \end{enumerate} Notice that Positivity is enough to define $\theta(a) = \int \mu(a, x) d\Pb(x)$, but not enough to interpret $\theta(a)$ as the dose-response curve.
-To interpret $\theta(a)$ as the effect of $A$ on $Y$, one needs to impose additional causal assumptions such as $Y^a \ind A \mid X$ and $A = a \implies Y^a = Y$, i.e., no unmeasured confounding and consistency (e.g. no interference).
-This paper is about estimating $\theta(a)$, regardless of its interpretation, and we refer to \cite{kennedy2017nonparametric} and reference therein for more details on identification.
+Additional assumptions will be introduced as needed. \begin{enumerate} \item Positivity: $\pi(a \mid x)$ and its estimator $\pihat(a \mid x)$ are bounded above and away from zero for all $a \in \mathcal{A}$ and $x \in \mathcal{X}$; \item Boundedness: $Y$, $A$ and $\muhat(a, x)$ (the estimator of $\mu(a, x)$) are uniformly bounded. \end{enumerate} Positivity is sufficient to ensure that $\theta_0(t)$ is well-defined, but it is not sufficient to interpret $\theta_0(t)$ causally.
+To interpret $\theta_0(t)$ as the average effect of assigning $A = t$ on $Y$, one needs to impose additional causal assumptions such as $Y^t \ind A \mid X$ and $A = t \implies Y^t = Y$, i.e., no unmeasured confounding and consistency (e.g. no interference).
+This paper is about estimating $\theta_0(t)$, regardless of its interpretation, and we refer to \cite{kennedy2017nonparametric} and references therein for more details on identification.

 Finally, our focus will be on estimation of the dose-response in nonparametric models where the dose-response itself and the nuisance functions possess varying degrees of smoothness.
-In particular, we will distinguish between the smoothness levels of the dose response $a \mapsto \theta(a)$, the conditional density of the treatment given the measured confounders $(a, x) \mapsto \pi(a \mid x)$, and the outcome regression $(a, x) \mapsto \mu(a, x)$.
+In particular, we will distinguish between the smoothness levels of the dose response $a \mapsto \theta_0(a)$, the conditional density of the treatment given the measured confounders $(a, x) \mapsto \pi(a \mid x)$, and the outcome regression $(a, x) \mapsto \mu(a, x)$.
 We will further refine this distinction when introducing the $m^{\text{th}}$-order estimator in the sense that we will consider models where $a \mapsto \mu(a, x)$, $x \mapsto \mu(a, x)$, $a \mapsto \pi(a \mid x)$ and $x \mapsto \pi(a \mid x)$ may have different smoothness levels.
-Note that it is reasonable to expect the smoothness of $a \mapsto \mu(a, x)$ to match that of $a \mapsto \theta(a) = \int \mu(a, x)d\Pb(x)$ in most applications.
+Note that it is reasonable to expect the smoothness of $a \mapsto \mu(a, x)$ to match that of $a \mapsto \theta_0(a) = \int \mu(a, x)d\Pb(x)$ in most applications.